Schnouki/bccc/README.md

 listed first.

-When new content is posted to the active channel, the corresponding thread will be moved to the top, so in case of a new post you may have to scroll to see it.
+When new content is posted to the active channel, the corresponding thread will be moved to the top, and the view will scroll so that you can see it.
+If it can't scroll enough without hiding the currently focused item, a message will be displayed in the status bar instead.
-*This behavior may change in the future.*

 When new content is posted to an inactive channel, the channel will be moved to the top of the sidebar and the number of unread items will be displayed next to